-A pelvic ultrasound is a safe and painless test that uses sound waves to make images of the pelvis.
+A pelvic ultrasound uses sound waves to make images of the pelvis.

-During the examination, an ultrasound machine sends sound waves into the pelvic area and images are recorded on a computer.
-The black-and-white images show the internal structures of the pelvis, such as the bladder, and in girls, the ovaries, uterus, cervix, and fallopian tubes.
+An ultrasound machine sends sound waves into the pelvic area and images are recorded on a computer.
+The black-and-white images show the internal structures of the pelvis, such as the bladder, and in females, the ovaries, uterus, cervix, and fallopian tubes.